 Mercury is an unforgettable story about relationships and second chances, about desire and ambition.
 It is thrilling and haunting in its own way, and hits home in its sharp look at moral dilemmas.

 In a conversation with author Lily King for Literary Hub, Livesey says:

 For me, the deeper meaning of a novel often emerges slowly.
 I try to make the characters and the situations vivid and gradually, as they come into focus, I begin to understand what it is I’m moving towards, what lies at the heart of the novel.

 Margot Livesey is the New York Times bestselling author of the novels The Flight of Gemma Hardy, The House on Fortune Street, Banishing Verona, Eva Moves the Furniture, The Missing World, Criminals, and Homework.
 Her work has appeared in the New Yorker, Vogue, and the Atlantic, and she is the recipient of grants from both the National Endowment for the Arts and the Guggenheim Foundation.
 The House on Fortune Street won the 2009 L. L. Winship/PEN New England Award.
 Born in Scotland, Livesey currently lives in the Boston area and is a professor of fiction at the Iowa Writers’ Workshop.

 Find out more about Margot at her website, and connect with her on Facebook and Twitter.

-I received this book for review from its publisher and TLC Book Tours.
+I received this book for review from its publisher HarperCollins, as part of a TLC Book Tour

 Don’t forget to check out the rest of the tour stops